B.S. Agricultural Communications and Journalism

 - Credit Hours: 120 total credit hours

-The breadth and depth of training you receive will prepare you to find employment with competitive agricultural communications companies and with firms outside of the agriculture sector.
+The breadth and depth of training students receive prepares them to find employment with competitive agricultural communications companies, as well as with firms outside of the agriculture sector.
 Recent companies that have hired our graduates include Hilton Hotels, La Reina Ranch Designs, Nift, RGP Media LLC, San Antonio Livestock Show, Texas A&M AgriLife, The Walt Disney Company, Dell, Aramak, and Capital Ranch Real Estate.
-You can also explore other careers in this major through the Texas A&M Career Center.
+Explore other careers in this major through the Texas A&M Career Center.

 We inspire innovators, creators and entrepreneurs